Mont St-Michel 2026: The TL;DR

 Navigating the island is its own adventure:

-🔹 Pack light — medieval stairs and cobblestones don’t mix with rolling suitcases.
+- Pack light: Medieval stairs and cobblestones don’t mix with rolling suitcases.

-🔹 Use the free shuttle from Pontorson’s parking area to the island.
+- Shuttle Access: Use the free shuttle from Pontorson’s parking area to the island.

-The Staircase Struggle
+The Staircase Struggle and Teamwork

 I’d been warned about the climb, but nothing prepares you for that many steps.
-We took breaks, laughed a lot and at one point, I dropped ice cream all over my camera.
-(Vanilla — every photographer’s worst flavour.)
+We took breaks, laughed a lot, and at one point, I dropped ice cream all over my camera.
+(Vanilla—every photographer’s worst flavour.)
 My daughter saved the day, proving that teamwork and humour matter more than perfect gear.

-Capturing the Magic
+Unveiling a Masterpiece: Capturing the Magic

 As a photographer, Mont St-Michel was a masterclass in light and patience.
-The changing sky, tides and textures created endless opportunities.

-Where We Stayed: Pontorson, Normandy
+Where to Stay: Pontorson, Normandy

 Why I Love Mont St-Michel

-Mont St-Michel reminds me why I travel — to share moments that feel suspended in time.
-It’s not just about the view from the top, it’s the journey getting there, the humour in the mishaps and the light that seems to follow you home.
+Mont St-Michel reminds me why I travel—to share moments that feel suspended in time.
+It’s not just about the view from the top; it’s the journey getting there, the humour in the mishaps, and the light that seems to follow you home.

 Frequently Asked Questions about Mont Saint-Michel